 Peperomia Prostrata grows well in a succulent potting mix and likes to be watered when the potting mix dries up, but also does not mind a bit of extra water, even when the potting mix is still slightly moist.
 It’s a rainforest plant and so it makes sense it tolerates more moisture than the majority of succulents.

 This plant is a slow grower, but looks stunning and is well worth to add to the indoor ‘hanging’ collection.

 These succulents are easy and abundant.
-The majority will hang down a fair distance.
+The majority of Rhipsalis will hang down a fair distance.